 The Fiske Guide to Colleges

 Just ask our graduates, or any graduate of a women’s college, for that matter.
 They’ll tell you about the confidence that comes from being in charge: of clubs, of the student government, of classroom discussions.
 You’ll also join Hollins’ global network of alumnae, who open doors to internships and career opportunities that can last a lifetime.
+Here are 12 reasons to attend a women's college.

 No matter what you decide to pursue after college, good leadership skills will help you do it better.
 And through our Batten Leadership Institute, you identify and hone those skills.
 In fact, you’ll learn more in three years than most people learn in a lifetime.